 Criteria for selecting sub-indicators

 Selecting the most appropriate sub-indicator for each theme is a distinct step in the process.
-For any given theme, indeed, there may be multiple sub-indicators that are relevant and/or measurable.
-Consequently, in selecting the sub-indicators for indicator 2.4.1 the following six key criteria have been considered:
+For any given theme, there may be multiple sub-indicators that are relevant and/or measurable.
+Consequently, in selecting the sub-indicators for indicator 2.4.1, the following six key criteria have been considered:

-Policy relevance: the indicator must be easily understood (reasons why it is selected) and the results easily interpreted by policy makers (is agricultural sustainability decreased and why?
+Policy relevance: the indicator must be easily understood (reasons why it is selected) and the results easily interpreted by policy makers (is agricultural productivity and sustainability increased and why?
 Which policies needs to be implemented to address the issue?).

 Universality: the indicator must be relevant for all countries in the world, both developing and developed.